monome/docs/norns/maiden.md

 To dive in, point your web browser at `norns.local` to see the maiden interface.
 If the site is not found, try connecting directly to the IP address shown on the norns screen, for example: `192.168.0.100`.

+Windows: if neither of these URLs resolve, try `IP-ADDRESS-OF-YOUR-NORNS/maiden/`, eg. `192.168.1.100/maiden/` {: .label .label-grey}

 ![](image/maiden-1.1.0.png)

 The interface includes a meta-navigator in the far-left sidebar, which from bottom-to-top allows you to: